Since 2000

 This piece was commissioned by friends who had a property on the edge of Little Cuttagee Lake, NSW.
 The creatures depicted on the totem lived around their house including the large Diamond Python.

-Montague Island Totem
+Montague ( Baranguba) Island Totem

 Wallaga Lake Totem